8 Science-Backed Things You Can Do Now To Help You Live Longer

 5. Take care of your gut.

-How it helps: For one, the good bacteria in your gut thrive on fiber.
-So when you eat fiber-rich foods, they're able to proliferate and outweigh the bad guys, promoting overall health and immune functioning.
-Additionally, when good bacteria break down fiber, they produce anti-inflammatory compounds called short-chain fatty acids (SCFAs).
+How it helps: The good bacteria in your gut thrive on fiber.
+When you eat fiber-rich foods, they're able to proliferate and outweigh the bad guys, promoting overall health and immune functioning.
+When good bacteria break down fiber, they produce anti-inflammatory compounds called short-chain fatty acids (SCFAs).
 These SCFAs are the main source of energy for colon cells and actually help repair leaky gut by increasing the expression of tight junction proteins.
 This helps prevent toxins in the intestines from leaking out into the bloodstream, where they can wreak havoc on the body and lead to a cascade of chronic inflammation.

 Research has shown that higher microbial diversity in the gut is associated with less frailty (i.e., weakness, inability to perform basic functions) as you age.